justdev-chris/NekoBeats-V2/README.md

 ## Recording 🎥

-NekoBeats includes a built-in video recorder in the **Recording** tab.
-Choose your resolution, FPS, and duration, then record your visualizations.
+Want to record your NekoBeats visualizations?
+We recommend using **[OBS Studio](https://obsproject.com/)** - it's free and gives you full control:

-**For recordings with audio**, we recommend using [OBS Studio](https://obsproject.com/):
+1. Download and open OBS
-1. Add NekoBeats window as a source in OBS
+2. Click **"+ Scene"** to create a new scene
-2. Configure audio input
+3. Add NekoBeats window as a source (Window Capture or Game Capture)
-3. Hit record
+4. Configure audio (System Audio or Mic)
-4. OBS will capture both video and audio seamlessly
+5. Click **Start Recording** and enjoy!

-This gives you higher quality control and better audio-video sync.
+OBS handles video compression, audio-video sync, and quality settings - way better than anything we could build in-app.

 ## Installation ⚡